 Recently, we learned that pregnant women in our rural area have to travel even further.
 I can’t imagine having to drive 3 hours to have a baby while in labor.

-However, we have found that in a rural area, wait times are never an issue, as they were when we lived in the more densely populated state of Rhode Island.
+We have found that in a rural area, wait times are never an issue, as they were when we lived in the more densely populated state of Rhode Island.

 Being Prepared If You Are Unable To Get To Services